miykael/atlasreader/README.md

 ## Usage

-`atlasreader` can either be run through the command line interface or directly within Python.
+AtlasReader can either be run through the command line interface or directly within Python.
 The commands to do so are rather straight forward.
-Let's say you want to apply `atlasreader` to a statistical image called `file_name = 'stat_img.nii'`, and only want to keep clusters if they have more than 5 voxels:
+Let's say you want to apply AtlasReader to a statistical image called `file_name = 'stat_img.nii'`, and only want to keep clusters if they have more than 5 voxels: